Narrow-gauge railways in China: Kunming–Hekou Railway

 The meter gauge section was originally administered in more or less the same way as the Indochinese networks, and it was physically possible for through trains to be run from Kunming to Saigon, as meter gauge was used in both these countries.
 During the Japanese occupation Japanese National Railways Class 9600 2-8-0 locomotives were shipped to aid their invasion.
 After the completion of the "death railway" in Thailand, it would have been possible for a time for through traffic to Burma (if not for a gap between Saigon and Phnom Penh, in Cambodia).
 This is now impossible as sections of this railway have been destroyed during the conflicts since World War II.

 Industrial railways

-A narrow-gauge railway in Qianwei County, Sichuan Province used to haul coal.
+Jiayang Coal Railway, a narrow-gauge railway in Qianwei County, Sichuan Province used to haul coal.